albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Shooting-Star.md

 We can use command **p/x** to convert a number into hexadecimal representation.

-Evidently, the content of that memory address is our cookie!
+Evidently, the contents of that memory address is our cookie!
 This means if we want to proceed to the next Assembly code, the value of register %eax must be same with our cookie (0x1d9ed824).

 The problem is, how to change the value of register %eax into our cookie?